 Find the Right West Virginia Employment Lawyer Today

-DiTrapano Barrett DiPiero McGinley & Simmons, PLLC has a long history of representing all kinds of employees from office workers, clerical employees, and nurses to coal miners and other industrial workers.
+DiPiero Simmons McGinley & Bastress, PLLC has a long history of representing all kinds of employees from office workers, clerical employees, and nurses to coal miners and other industrial workers.
 We also represent various professionals– including doctors, professors, and lawyers– in all types of ethics, employment, and licensing matters.
 Our record of accomplishment speaks for itself.
 Our lawyers have obtained some of the largest jury awards and settlements in West Virginia.
 We also have helped numerous employees in being reinstated to their former jobs after persuading the employer involved that the firing was unlawful.

 We handle all employment claims on a contingency fee basis.
 Under the contingency fee arrangement, you don’t have to pay us anything upfront for our legal services.
 If we are successful, our fee will be a percentage of the jury award or settlement we obtain for you.
 Many of these claims also allow for the court to award attorneys’ fees and costs, which is credited against any contingency fee.
 If we aren’t successful in obtaining compensation, you owe us nothing.